RuolunWeng/faust2smartphone/README.md

 `       fasut2smartphone -ios/-android toto.dsp`

 In Xcode or Android Studio project, DspFaust is added, create your own interface.

 **Please check the exmaple code in examples/1_Simple_Mode**

 ### 2) For Motion lib support Project
 `       fasut2smartphone -iosmotion/-androidmotion toto.dsp`

 In Xcode or Android Studio project, DspFaust and DspFaustMotion is added, create your own interface or use the default.
-(Like this mode is specially designed for projet [Smart Hand Computer](https://www.lisilog.com/en/shc-2/), so the CueManager interface is ready to call by -cueanager)
+(Like this mode is specially designed for projet [Smart Hand Computer](https://www.lisilog.com/en/shc-2/), so the CueManager interface is ready to call by -cuemanager)

 *Motion.lib created by Christophe Lebreton*